Skip to main content

 This system of voting gives you a wide variety of choice.
 You can choose many different candidates and mark them in order of your preference.
 You can mark your preferences for as many or as few candidates as you wish.
 This is your decision.

-For each ballot paper make sure you start with ‘1’ then ‘2’ then ‘3’ and so on.
+For your ballot paper make sure you start with ‘1’ then ‘2’ then ‘3’ and so on.

 To ensure your vote is counted make sure you mark your preferences as clearly as possible.